 How it looks today

-The 16th century barn is in excellent condition.
-Its roof is a rare hammerbeam construction and has short, supported, horizontal beams which look like wooden brackets, and which themselves support arched braces and struts.
+The 16th century major barn is now in excellent condition.
+Its roof is of rare hammerbeam construction and has short, wall-mounted horizontal beams which look like wooden brackets, and which themselves support arched braces and struts.
+Hammerbeam roofs were typically found in grand Tudor palaces such as Hampton Court - this type of roof has only ever been found in one other barn in the whole of England.

 Looking to the future

-F&HDC's development proposals for a new garden town, Otterpool Park, will see the castle and area to the south of it - formerly part of the deer park - reunited as a public park.
+F&HDC's development proposals for a new garden town, Otterpool Park, will see the castle and area to the south of it - formerly part of the deer park - reunited as public park.

 It is intended that the historic medieval barns will also be brought back into use, as part of a 30-year plan to give the castle a sustainable future as a community asset.